MSSW Application Requirements and Instructions

 • Personal references are not accepted.

-• References from professionals with whom the applicant has had a client or patient relationship are not accepted.
+• References from professionals with whom the applicant had a client or patient relationship are not accepted.

 • Applicants should not participate in drafting their recommendation letters.